What is a shareholder loan?

 This is relevant for both minority and majority shareholders.

 Shareholder loans and tax rules (LL § 16 E)

-Regardless of whether a shareholder loan is considered legal or not concerning the Companies Act, a majority shareholder will be double taxed on all shareholder loans unless these are repaired correctly.
+Regardless of whether a shareholder loan is considered legal concerning the Companies Act, a majority shareholder will be double taxed on all shareholder loans unless these are repaired correctly.

 Also, the tax rules do not apply to minority shareholders (that own 50% or less of the company).

-Only when a shareholder is a physical person and owns more than 50% of the company (called a majority shareholder), then taxation becomes relevant.
+Taxation becomes relevant when a shareholder is a physical person and owns more than 50% of the company (called a majority shareholder).

 In the eyes of the tax authorities, no shareholder loan exists at any point in time, even if there is a shareholder loan according to the Companies Act.